 Build Your Skills With Exemplary Labs, Tools

-Up-to-date spaces and top-of-the-line equipment give Volgenau students access to all they need to build a successful career in the engineering and technology fields.
+Up-to-date spaces and top-of-the-line equipment give Mason Engineering students access to all they need to build a successful career in the engineering and technology fields.
+The school occupies buildings in several buildings on Mason's Northern Virginia Campuses in Fairfax and Prince William Counties.

 The Long and Kimmy Nguyen Engineering Building on the Fairfax Campus is a world-class facility for instruction and research, helping establish Mason's position as a nationally recognized research university.
 The building, which opened October 2, 2009, contains 180,000 square feet of classroom, lab, and office space.

-Volgenau also offers instruction and research at Mason's Science and Technology campus in Manassas.
+The school also offers instruction and research at Mason's Science and Technology campus in Manassas.
 The 134-acre campus serves more than 4,000 students in five innovative facilities designed for classrooms, laboratories, libraries, recreation and the arts.
 There is a Biomedical Research Lab, and students have access to a drop-in computer lab.
+As the school continues to grow, new labs and rennovated space will be developed.

 Designed for Innovation